mapblocks/slate/source/index.html.md

 ## Differences
 Git | MapBlocks
 --------- | -------
-Large projects with very long lifespans (complex software, full apps, etc)| Many independent, yet often related, projects.
-New projects are frequently
+Large, "walled off" projects with very long lifespans (complex software, full apps, etc)| Many independent, yet often related, projects.
+New projects are frequently created/completed and code/versions are often shared between multiple projects.
 A "pyramid" shape of code and versions.
 "Everything merges to Master" (eventually)| Highly iterative development and reusability/portability of code between related and unrelated projects.
 Once a branch/commit has been merged, it is treated **primarily** as a "historical artifact" | Versions and Commits are treated as **evergreen** and can exist and be used simultaneously in the same project or across multiple projects.
 The **Attomic Unit** (code) and it's **Lifecycle** are effectively considered to be "part of", and are "stored within", the Git structure | **Code** and **Lifecycle** are independent of **Storage/Structure** , allowing for dynamic relationships and (controlled) simultaneous versioning and usage across the MapBlocks structure.